theforeman/foreman-discovery-image/README.md

 export FACTERLIB
 facter | grep discovery
 discovery_bootif => 52:54:00:94:9e:52
-discovery_bootip => 192.168.122.51
 ```

 discovery_bootif - MAC of the interface it was booted from
-discovery_bootip - IP of the interface it was booted from

 Troubleshooting